Online Teaching & Learning Manifesto

 Soon, I’ll teach a graduate course centered around teaching and learning online.
 In my roles as an adjunct instructor in higher education and the Director of Distance Learning for a community college, I live and breathe this modality.
 One of the assignments my students will be asked to do is to create an “Online Teaching and Learning Manifesto” in which they share their current beliefs.
 I love the reflective nature of this assignment and thought it was the right time to put mine on (digital) paper.
 In no particular order, here are some of the tenets that shape my beliefs and reflect how I teach graduate courses asynchronously and how I would like to be taught.

 Design matters.
-From user experience (UX) to interaction design (IX/ID), every decision made by an online instructor is important.
+From user experience (UX) to interaction design (IX/ID), every decision made by an online instructor is important- design is not neutral.
 Many students (and instructors) have bitter memories of in-person courses being moved online during 2020’s Emergency Remote Learning.
 Taking an in-person course and moving it online with no change to design or pedagogy is a disservice to the modality and to the students.
 Online courses should be constructed to help students easily navigate the interface while interacting with classmates, content, and the instructor.
+Resources and contents should be accessible and easy to locate.
+An old design adage is that important information should never be more than 3 clicks away.
+Design matters.

 Content knowledge matters.
 Good teachers never stop learning and are open to learning alongside their students.
 Using materials that are current and relevant helps students stay engaged and connect course concepts to real-world experiences.
 I keep a living document throughout the year that contains links, articles, and ideas to implement each time I teach.
 Updating content, checking links, and being mindful of accessibility every time a course runs should be the norm for all teachers.